How some trans people are preparing for life under Trump

 Passports don't require proof of surgery to change gender marker, making them easier to attain than state IDs in some parts of the country.

-Now, with the start of US President Donald Trump's administration, and despite a senior administration official stating Tuesday that the White House has no plans to reverse LGBT protections for federal workers, advocates and the community still perceive the administration as unfriendly to LGBTQ rights.
-Many fear it may become harder to secure gender-affirming documentation at the state and federal level.
+Now, with the start of US President Donald Trump's administration and despite a White House statement that it has no plans to reverse LGBTQ protections for federal workers, advocates and the community perceive the administration as unfriendly to LGBTQ rights.
+Many fear that it may become harder to secure gender-affirming documentation at the state and federal level.

-Advocacy groups say those concerns have prompted a grass-roots push nationwide for gender-affirming documentation through online campaigns and pop-up workshops such as the one that helped Jackson get his passport.
+Those concerns have prompted a grass-roots push nationwide for gender-affirming documentation through online campaigns and workshops and pop-up clinics such as the one that helped Jackson get his passport.

+Events organized by advocacy groups and law firms are happening across the country on any given day, according to the Transgender Law Center.
+The center was one of many to publish an online guide and host a webinar in response to the increased demand for information.

 "That simple change in documentation where your name and gender matches your appearance can change your world," said Toni-Michelle Williams, a community organizer with the Solutions Not Punishment Collaborative, the Georgia-based group that helped Jackson.